 Diphtheria is a serious bacterial infection of the respiratory system.
 It is similar to a severe throat infection.
-Because hard, tough spots can develop on the throat mucosa, suffocation may occur.
+Due to hard, tough spots that can develop on the throat mucosa, suffocation may occur.
 Diphtheria can also damage the heart, kidneys and nervous system.
-The disease can be fatal without treatment.
+Without treatment, the disease can be fatal.

 Diphtheria is caused by the bacterium Corynebacterium diphtheriae.
 This bacterium produces particular toxins, which cause damage to tissues (heart, kidneys and nerves).
 Diphtheria is contagious.
 People come into contact with the bacterium via coughing, wound discharge, contaminated milk and contaminated food.
 After infection with the bacterium, it generally takes two to five days before the first symptoms occur.
 If a person is infected with this bacterium, the disease can be transferred to others for up to four weeks after infection.
 If someone is carrier, this is even much longer.
 A person is carrier when he or she carries the bacterium itself, but doesn’t have any symptoms of diphtheria.
 Infants and the elderly are among the groups at risk.